-Other states that have adopted this legislation may require a pregnant woman to pay some of the premium and use coinsurance for pregnancy coverage.
+Other states that have adopted this legislation may require a pregnant woman to pay part of the premium and use coinsurance for pregnancy coverage.
 For this reason, you should check your state's CHIP-provided services before relying on this plan for pregnancy health insurance.

 What is supplemental insurance for pregnancy?

 Supplemental maternity insurance coverage is a health insurance policy that makes cash payments directly to you rather than paying the gynecologist, hospital or other health care providers.
 There are two main forms of additional insurance that you can purchase for pregnancy: short-term disability and hospital indemnity.
-However, both of these policies must be purchased before conception, as they do not include coverage for pre-existing conditions.
+However, both of these policies must be purchased before conception, as they do not include coverage for preexisting conditions.

 Disability insurance for pregnancy

-The hospital indemnity plan covers all expenses for admission to the hospital and the delivery of your child but would not provide prenatal coverage or therapy.
+The hospital indemnity plan covers all expenses for admission to the hospital and the delivery of your child but does not provide prenatal coverage or therapy.
 Additionally, the indemnity plan can provide extra benefits if your infant is born prematurely and needs to be admitted to the neonatal intensive care unit (NICU).